pmjones/credential-exchange/README.md

 ## Components

-- Credential: One or more inputs indicating a user identity; this is an Application layer marker interface (i.e., an empty interface).
+- **Credential**: One or more inputs indicating a user identity; this is an Application layer marker interface (i.e., an empty interface).
 There may be many different types of Credentials based on the Presentation layer requirements; the Credential types are part of the Infrastructure layer and implement the Credential marker interface.

-- CredentialExchange: Calls the CredentialHandler for a given Credential; this is an Application layer interface defining one method to get a Domain layer User object for a given Credential.
+- **CredentialExchange**: Calls the CredentialHandler for a given Credential; this is an Application layer interface defining one method to get a Domain layer User object for a given Credential.
 The implementation is part of the Infrastructure layer.

-- CredentialHandler: Converts a particular type of Credential to a User.
+- **CredentialHandler**: Converts a particular type of Credential to a User.
 Each CredentialHandler is part of the Infrastructure layer only.

 By way of analogy, consider the Credential as a Command, the CredentialExchange